Connection-topology--dependent energy transport and ergotropy in quantum battery networks with reciprocal and nonreciprocal couplings: Conclusion

 \section{Conclusion}

-In conclusion, we have studied how topology, transport directionality, and reservoir type jointly determine energy delivery and work-oriented performance in quantum battery networks.
-For cascaded and parallel architectures, we derived analytical results that revealed distinct topology-dependent optimal-coupling laws, reflecting the contrast between sequential-delivery transport and collective-redistribution charging.
-We further showed that reciprocal cascaded networks exhibit a parity-dependent spectral transport mechanism, which explains the odd-even terminal-energy response and is absent in the nonreciprocal and parallel configurations.
-Finally, by comparing thermal and squeezed reservoirs, we demonstrated that stored energy and ergotropy can respond qualitatively differently to the environment: thermal noise mainly increases passive energy, whereas squeezing enhances extractable work.
-These results emphasize transport engineering and work extraction, and they provide a clearer framework for designing quantum battery networks.
+In conclusion, we have studied how topology, nonreciprocal coupling, and different reservoirs affect energy transport in quantum battery networks.
+For cascaded and parallel architectures, we derived analytical results that reveal distinct topology-dependent optimal-coupling laws, reflecting the contrast between sequential-delivery transport and collective-redistribution charging.
+We further showed that reciprocal cascaded networks exhibit a parity-dependent spectral transport mechanism, which explains the odd-even response and is absent in the nonreciprocal and parallel configurations.
+Finally, by comparing thermal and squeezed reservoirs, we demonstrated that stored energy and ergotropy can exhibit qualitatively different responses to the environment.
+These results highlight the importance of transport engineering and work extraction and provide a basic framework for the design of quantum battery networks.